input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 * Verify that you are the owner of the `PoolId`, and thus of the associated stakes used by Mithril protocol
 * Verify that you are the owner of the Mithril `Signer Secret Key`, and thus allowed to contribute to the multi-signatures and certificate production of the Mithril network

-This mode is displayed with a specific **Experimental** mention in this document.
+This mode is displayed with a specific **Stable** mention in this document.

+### Deprecated mode: Declare your Pool Id

+In this mode, the Cardano `Pool Id` that you specify is not strictly verified.
+It is associated to Cardano stakes based on your declaration.
+This mode is deprecated and replaced by the certification mode above.

+This mode is presented in the setup of this document with a specific **Deprecated** mention.

 ## Building your own executable